MSN: Multi-Style Network for Trajectory Prediction: Introduction

 \section{Introduction}

 \IEEEPARstart{A}{}{NALYZING} and understanding agents' activities or behaviors is beneficial and crucial, but challenging in the intelligent world.
-This manuscript explores agents' behaviors through trajectory prediction, a novel and practical task.
+This paper explores agents' behaviors through trajectory prediction, a novel but practical task.
 Trajectory prediction forecasts agents' potential future trajectories based on their historical locations, surroundings, and possible interactive behaviors.
-Its application is becoming more and more widespread, for trajectories are always easier to obtain and simpler to analyze than agents' other descriptions with different modalities.
-The analyzed results within this task and its forecasted trajectories could serve for a lot of intelligent systems and platforms, such as object detection \cite{mehran2009abnormal,2016Anomaly}, object tracking \cite{youWillNeverWalkAlone,saleh2020artist}, robotic navigation \cite{unfreezing}, autonomous driving \cite{deo2018convolutional,deo2018would,cui2019multimodal,li2019pedestrian,8658195}, behavior analysis \cite{alahi2017learning,chai2019multipath,Phan-Minh_2020_CVPR}.
+Its application is becoming increasingly widespread, for trajectories are always easier to obtain and more quickly to analyze than other descriptions with different modalities.
+The analyzed results within this task and its forecasted trajectories could serve a lot of intelligent systems and platforms, such as object detection \cite{mehran2009abnormal,2016Anomaly}, object tracking \cite{youWillNeverWalkAlone,saleh2020artist}, robotic navigation \cite{unfreezing}, autonomous driving \cite{deo2018convolutional,deo2018would,cui2019multimodal,li2019pedestrian,8658195}, behavior analysis \cite{alahi2017learning,chai2019multipath,Phan-Minh_2020_CVPR}.
 However, whether it is the interaction between heterogeneous agents, the inhomogeneous physical environment, or the predicted agents' uncertain intentions and different behavioral styles, all these factors will pose significant challenges in the prediction process.
 In addition, agents' varying response preferences and independent awareness also make this task more difficult.

-\textbf{Agents' Behavior Styles.} Previous researchers have investigated two main factors that influence agents' future plannings, including the social interaction (the agent-agent interaction) \cite{socialLSTM,xia2020bgm,9043898} and the scene interaction (agent-scene interaction) \cite{sophie,bigat}.
-Most current methods give agents socially and physically acceptable predictions by considering these two kinds of interactive factors together.
+\textbf{Agents' Behavior Styles.} Previous researchers have investigated several factors that influence agents' future plannings, including the social interaction (the agent-agent interaction) \cite{socialLSTM,xia2020bgm,9043898} and the scene interaction (agent-scene interaction) \cite{sophie,bigat}.
+Most methods make socially and physically acceptable predictions by considering these two interactive factors together.
 Additionally, other researchers \cite{socialGAN,sophie,amirian2019social} have extensively studied stochastic ways to reflect agents' uncertain future choices and multi-path preferences.
-However, few of them have modeled agents' behaviors in a differentiated way.
-In other words, most existing approaches forecast agents' possible future choices with the same ``style'', even for most current stochastic methods.
+However, most existing approaches forecast agents' possible future choices with the same ``style'', even for most current stochastic methods.